AntalJozsefminiszterur88/Szamitepvalto-Extravaganza/README.md

 computer this instance represents (Desktop, Laptop or EliteDesk) and start or stop the KVM service.
 The correct operating mode is selected automatically.

+The software now follows a centralized control model.
+The EliteDesk runs the controller (`ado`) service and acts as the single decision point.
+The desktop machine is configured as an `input_provider` that forwards physical keyboard and mouse events only when instructed, while the laptop continues to operate as a simple `vevo` receiver.
+This keeps local control snappy and avoids sending unnecessary traffic across the network when you are working on the desktop itself.

 ### Automatic connection

 The receiver continuously searches for the host using Zeroconf and